alexei-lexx/rmodel/README.md

 Bed = Struct.new(:id, :type)

 class FlatRepository < Rmodel::Mongo::Repository
-  simple_factory Flat, :address do
+  simple_mapper Flat, :address do
-    embeds_many :rooms, simple_factory(Room, :name, :square) do
+    embeds_many :rooms, simple_mapper(Room, :name, :square) do
-      embeds_one :bed, simple_factory(Bed, :type)
+      embeds_one :bed, simple_mapper(Bed, :type)
     end
-    embeds_one :owner, simple_factory(Owner, :first_name, :last_name)
+    embeds_one :owner, simple_mapper(Owner, :first_name, :last_name)
   end
 end
 ```

-1. The row `simple_factory Flat, :address` create a factory for Flat.
+1. The row `simple_mapper Flat, :address` create a mapper for Flat.
   * It takes a block, where the detailed declaration goes.
-  * `embeds_many` and `embeds_one` are methods of the created factory.
+  * `embeds_many` and `embeds_one` are methods of the created mapper.
-2. The row `embeds_many :rooms, simple_factory(Room, :name, :square)` describes  the embedded array of rooms within the flat.
+2. The row `embeds_many :rooms, simple_mapper(Room, :name, :square)` describes  the embedded array of rooms within the flat.
   * The first argument `:room` is the name of the flat attribute (`flat.rooms`).
-  * The second argument is another simple factory for the Room class.
+  * The second argument is another simple mapper for the Room class.
-  * The row `embeds_many :rooms` takes the block, that described nested embedded documents for the Room factory.
+  * The row `embeds_many :rooms` takes the block, that described nested embedded documents for the Room mapper.
 3. etc.

 The full example.